A characterization of chains in dimension three

 Given a path geometry, its straightforward to see how it defines a system of $n$ 2nd order ODEs: let $(z^0,\dots,z^n)$ be local coordinates on $V\subset M$.
 In a sufficiently small open set $U\subset \PP TM,$ the family of paths can be parametrized as $s\mapsto \gamma(s)=(z^0(s),\dots,z^n(s))$ for $s\in (a,b)\subset\RR.$ Each path is determined by the value of $\gamma(s),$ and $\gamma'(s)$ at $s=s_0\in U,$ thus, taking another derivative, a system of $n+1$ 2nd order ODEs of the form $\gamma''= G(\gamma,\gamma')$ is obtained for a function $G\colon \RR^{2n+2}\to\RR^{n+1}.$ If $U\subset \PP TM$ is sufficiently small, without loss of generality one can assume $\frac{\exd z^0}{\exd s}\neq 0$ in $U.$ Since the paths are given up to reparametrization, one is able to eliminate $s$ from the system $\gamma''=G(\gamma,\gamma').$ As a result, one arrives at the system of ODEs \eqref{systemODE} where $t:=z^0.$

-Conversely, starting with an equivalence class of system of $n$ 2nd order ODEs under point transformations \eqref{systemODE}, the system defines a codimension $n$ submanifold $\cE\subset J^2(\RR,\RR^n)$ of the 2-jet space $J^2(\RR,\RR^n).$ Pulling-back the natural contact system on $J^2(\RR,\RR^n)$ to $\cE,$ one can identify $\cE$ with $J^1(\RR,\RR^n)$ which is additionally foliated by contact curves, i.e. the solution curves of the ODE system.
-Locally, $J^1(\RR,\RR^n)\to J^0(\RR,\RR^n)\cong\RR^{n+1}$ can be identified as an open subset of the projectivized tangent bundle $\PP TM\to M$ for an $(n+1)$-dimensional manifold $M$ and the solution curves project to a $2n$-parameter family of paths on $M.$ However, for arbitrary ODE systems it may happen that no path is tangent to some directions at some points of $M.$
+Conversely, starting with an equivalence class of system of $n$ 2nd order ODEs under point transformations \eqref{systemODE}, the system defines a codimension $n$ submanifold $\cE\subset J^2(\RR,\RR^n)$ of the 2-jet space of $n$ functions of 1 variable.
+Pulling-back the canonical contact system on $J^2(\RR,\RR^n)$ to $\cE,$ one can identify $\cE$ with $J^1(\RR,\RR^n)$ which is additionally foliated by contact curves, i.e. the solution curves of the ODE system.
+Locally, the fibration $J^1(\RR,\RR^n)\to J^0(\RR,\RR^n)\cong\RR^{n+1}$ can be identified as an open subset of the projectivized tangent bundle $\PP TM\to M$ for an $(n+1)$-dimensional manifold $M$ and the solution curves project to a $2n$-parameter family of paths on $M.$ However, for arbitrary ODE systems it may happen that no path is tangent to some directions at some points of $M.$